 Another option is to install a fire alarm voice communications system to provide verbal evacuation instructions rather than a blaring alarm.
 With this setup, you can use the fire alarm speakers for paging purposes on a daily basis, simplifying your sound system and reducing the amount of hardware you need to install.

 Schedule Sound System Design in the Mid-South

-When you know the features you want in your sound system, but you’re not sure how to get them, turn to State Systems, Inc. We design and install professional sound systems in commercial buildings across the Mid-South, including Tennessee, Arkansas, and Mississippi.
+When you know the features you want in your sound system, but you’re not sure how to get them, turn to State Systems We design and install professional sound systems in commercial buildings across the Mid-South, including Tennessee, Arkansas, Mississippi, and Alabama.
 We’ll make sure you don’t overlook any critical features to ensure your satisfaction from day one.

 If you think of something else you need, or your requirements change in the future, let us know!
 We also provide ongoing maintenance and repairs to prevent malfunctions from interrupting your daily operations.
 Our goal is to help you get the most out of your sound system for many years to come.

 To request a free sound system design and installation quote, please contact State Systems today.